dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

 All the main components interact with the Logging component to log the important events during processing.

 ## Logging
-&nbsp;&nbsp;&nbsp; During logging the logging component shall use a "log level" setting got from FVAConfigurator.
+&nbsp;&nbsp;&nbsp; During logging the logging component uses a "log level" setting got from FVAConfigurator.
 The log shall be present as a CSV file with name of component it was created by.
 The format of log file shall be following:
 TBD